What's the process? - Prospective User Guide

 - Creating a Proposal:

-- Select "Create Proposal" on the right.
+- Select "Create Proposal"

 - Proposal Submission and Beam Time Requests (BTRs):

-- Example: If your proposal is for the first run cycle of the year (2024_1), we will automatically create the BTR for 2024_1.
+- Example: If your proposal is submitted for the first run cycle of the year (2024_1), we will automatically create the BTR for 2024_1.
 You need to log into BeamPASS and create BTRs (denoted by letter -b, -c, etc) for 2024_2 onward for beam time eligibility.

 Additional Information: